Woman showing an elderly man a tablet screen

 Applied learning and research opportunities

 Work directly with Sheridan’s experienced professors and our large network of community practitioners.
-You’ll research and provide solutions to real-world issues brought forward by our community partners, who will then provide you with valuable feedback.
-You’ll also put your skills to work during a four-month summer internship.
+You'll work on a research project and provide solutions to real-world issues brought forward by our community partners, who will then provide you with valuable feedback.
+You'll also practice those skills during a four-month summer internship.

 PBSCD